camptocamp/sale-promotion/sale_loyalty_criteria_order_based/README.rst

 Usage
 =====

-Open or create a new Promotion Program in the **Sales/Products/Promotion Programs** menu.
+Open or create a new Loyalty Program in the **Sales/Products/Discount & Loyalty** menu.

-In *Conditions* section the following new option is available:

-- **Based on Order** configure an order-based domain to apply the promotion
+There's two ways to add a condition based on orders:

+- On the program itself, allowing to define ``global`` conditions (valid for all rules)
+  → Find and edit the **Based on Order** field on the **Loyalty Program** form view.
+- On the rule, allowing to define conditions valid for a given rule only → Open or create a new **Loyalty Rule**, and edit the **Based on Order** field.

 Bug Tracker
 ===========